nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting Recipes — **`delete`**`recipe`
 This command deletes a specific recipe from ChopChop.
+You can either use the name or the number of the recipe to refer to it.

 Usage: `delete recipe <#REF>`